isomerpages/moe-peicaisec/_parents/Parent Support Group (PSG).md

 <td rowspan="1" colspan="1">
 <p></p>
 <p>Volunteer time to participate in the school’s events and programmes which
-will help parents experience first hand what their children do in school</p>
+will help parents experience first-hand what their children do in school</p>
 </td>
 <td rowspan="1" colspan="1">
 <p></p>